passionlim/intensive/Script_HW_5th_week_1st_day.md

 When I was young, my neighborhood was quite.
 Apartments that most people lived in just have 3 to 4 stories.
 There was a small playground where children played after school and, there was a big church.
 Even though there were no big marts within a walking distance , there were various local stores and merchandisers who sold furniture and home gadgets.

 Meanwhile, these days my neighborhood become busy.
 Highrise buildings built in a modern style have replaced old buildings and some big supermarkets have opened recently nearby.
-In addition, since young people in their twenties move into the neighborhood, the mood in the neighborhood has totally changed.
+In addition, since many twenties move into the neighborhood, the mood in the neighborhood has totally changed.
 For an example, Many stores in the neighborhood are cafes and franchise restaurants.

 ## Question Type: speaking according to the timeline.